expobrain/database-migrations-guide/docs/postgres/how_tos.md

 ## How to obtain a lock safely for a migration

-**GOAL**: Execute a migration that obtains a dangerous lock without blocking application queries.
+Execute a migration that obtains a dangerous lock without blocking application queries.

-Execute the migration using a script to automatically retry, and use a short `lock_timeout` with a sleep time to minimise the impact on the application.
+So execute the migration using a script to automatically retry, and use a short `lock_timeout` with a sleep time to minimise the impact on the application.

 The retry script: